 The only thing we'd change about the Camber right off the bat is to add a dropper post.
 Testers agreed that this is one of two bikes in the test to buy if you don't want to upgrade components immediately.
 If your riding is progressing, or you're already pretty aggressive, you may upgrade the Camber's fork to get one with longer travel and beefier stanchions.
 A longer travel fork slackens the head tube angle and gives a more comfortable and capable ride.

 An all-around ride that never leaves you hanging, the Camber is a great bike for cross country focused trail riding.
-Zippy enough on the climbs to almost make them fun and fast feeling on the descends, it's a great choice for a dodging and weaving type of rider that likes the rollover capabilities of big wheels.
+Zippy enough on the climbs to almost make them fun and fast feeling on the descents, it's a great choice for a dodging and weaving type of rider that likes the rollover capabilities of big wheels.
 The steeper head tube angle and shortstop fork and shock combination aren't ideal if you're itching to move your skills into harder hitting territory on a regular basis.
 Sharp handling and just enough travel require constant attention, so this isn't the best choice for long, imprecise slogs or more relaxed riders.

 — Clark Tate, Pat Donahue, Joshua Hutchens, Kurt Gensheimer, Kate Blake